at Taylor Bridge

 Details

-Access- paved 194th Avenue at paved Garfield, busy corner, bad parking
+Access- paved 194th Avenue at paved Garfield, a busy corner.

-Restrictions- no camping, note that the Forest boundary is located here.
+Restrictions- no camping, no open fires, no overnight parking, open 6am-11pm Note that the Forest boundary is located here.
 Public land below the bridge.

 Ecosystem- shallow moderately swift river with wooded banks, some steep